-In the fall of 1973, The Golden Warriors embarked onboard USS Franklin D. Roosevelt (CV 42) to protect U.S. interests during the Arab-Israeli War.
+In the fall of 1973, the Golden Warriors embarked aboard USS Franklin D. Roosevelt (CV-42) to protect U.S. interests during the Arab-Israeli War.
 Transitioning to the improved A-7E Corsair II, the squadron returned in October 1975 to the Middle East following the assassination of the American Ambassador to Lebanon and assisted in the evacuation of U.S. citizens.
 During the Iranian hostage crises and the Israeli-Syrian disputes of 1981, VA-87 deployed to the region for 195 days.
-One year later The Golden Warriors were back in the fray, supporting U.S. peacekeeping operations in Lebanon for 172 days.
+One year later the Golden Warriors were back in the fray, supporting U.S. peacekeeping operations in Lebanon for 172 days.

-In October 1983, The Golden Warriors participated in Operation URGENT FURY, protecting American citizens from political strife in Grenada.
-During the same deployment, VA-87 participated in strikes against Syria in the on-going United Nations efforts to stabilize the Middle East.
-The Golden Warriors began a new era on 24 October 1986 when the venerable Corsair was retired and the squadron was designated Strike Fighter Squadron EIGHT SEVEN with the new McDonnell Douglas FA-18A Hornet, the first Naval aircraft designed from conception as a Strike Fighter.
-After a temporary assignment with Carrier Air Wing ONE, The Golden Warriors embarked in USS Theodore Roosevelt (CVN 71) while joining the world's most powerful air wing, Carrier Air Wing EIGHT (CVW 8), in December 1988.
+After a temporary assignment with Carrier Air Wing ONE, the Golden Warriors embarked aboard USS Theodore Roosevelt (CVN 71) while joining the world's most powerful air wing, Carrier Air Wing EIGHT (CVW-8), in December 1988.
 Then, on 28 December 1990, VFA-87 deployed for Operation DESERT STORM, flying 629 sorties over 43 days of intense combat to liberate Kuwait.

 VFA-87 made history again by participating in combat operations in two different theaters during a single deployment, operating from USS Theodore Roosevelt (CVN 71).
-While en route to the Arabian Gulf in April 1999, crisis erupted in the former Yugoslavian republic of Kosovo, prompting the largest aerial bombing campaign since the Vietnam War.
-In just 68 days, Golden Warrior FA-18s dropped 430,000 pounds of ordnance and flew 595 combat missions during Operation ALLIED FORCE, contributing to a NATO victory, and expelling Serbian oppressors from the war-torn province of Kosovo.
+While enroute to the Arabian Gulf in April 1999, crisis erupted in the former Yugoslavian republic of Kosovo, prompting the largest aerial bombing campaign since the Vietnam War.
+In just 68 days, "War Party" FA-18s dropped 430,000 pounds of ordnance and flew 595 combat missions during Operation ALLIED FORCE, contributing to a NATO victory and expelling Serbian oppressors from the war-torn province of Kosovo.
 In July, VFA-87 returned to the Arabian Gulf and flew 176 combat missions in support of Operation SOUTHERN WATCH.
-The Golden Warriors returned to their first new home in over thirty years, NAS Oceana in Virginia Beach, Virginia.
+Following this deployment, the Golden Warriors returned to their first new home in over thirty years, NAS Oceana in Virginia Beach, Virginia.

-The Golden Warriors left Oceana in April 2001 for the Mediterranean onboard USS Enterprise (CVN 65), the world's first nuclear aircraft carrier.
-VFA-87 left the Arabian Gulf after six weeks of OSW support, beginning the long transit back to Virginia when the history of America changed forever.
-Following the tragedy of 11 September 2001, The Golden Warriors answered the call when the United States Navy responded with a massive offensive against the Taliban and Al Qaida forces in Afghanistan – the birth of a war against global terrorism in Operation ENDURING FREEDOM.
+The Golden Warriors left Oceana in April 2001 for the Mediterranean aboard USS Enterprise (CVN 65), the world's first nuclear aircraft carrier.
+VFA-87 left the Arabian Gulf after six weeks of OSW support, beginning the long transit back to Virginia when the September 11th terrorist attacks occurred.
+Following this tragedy the Golden Warriors again answered the call when the United States Navy responded with a massive offensive against the Taliban and Al Qaida forces in Afghanistan marking the birth of a war against global terrorism in Operation ENDURING FREEDOM.

-2010 was a year of significant accomplishment for the "War Party".
-VFA-87 participated in three embarked periods in preparation for the maiden deployment of the USS George H. W. Bush (CVN-77), including a deck qualification, Independent Steaming Exercise (ISE), and Tailored Ship’s Training Assesment (TSTA).
-Additionally the "War Party" completed three command detachments; one to NAS Key West for the Air-to-Air Strike Fighter Advanced Readiness Program (SFARP) and two to NAS Fallon for Air-to-Ground SFARP.
+2010 was a year of significant accomplishments for the "War Party."
+VFA-87 participated in three embarked periods in preparation for the 2011 maiden deployment of the USS George H. W. Bush (CVN 77), including a deck certification, Independent Steaming Exercise (ISE), and Tailored Ship’s Training Assessment (TSTA).
+VFA-87 deployed aboard CVN 77 from May to December 2011 in support of Operation ENDURING FREEDOM, supporting US and coalition forces in Afghanistan.